 Fatbiking with the maxon bikedrive

 You think biking season is over?
 The hell it isn’t.
 Fatbike season has officially begun and I ended the year the way I started it.
 Having fun in deep powder.
-Together with the Bike Academy Davos and the AMERON Swiss Mountain Resort I got to try a new E-Fatbike package for winter sports enthusiasts: full throttle all day long.
+Thanks to the AMERON Swiss Mountain Resort I got to try a new E-Fatbike package for winter sports enthusiasts: full throttle all day long.

 I admit: at first I was a bit sceptical, taking an E-Bike, since I remembered my fun ride up at Pischa, where we were just going downhill.
 But as soon as I hit the first trail, darn, I was so glad I had additional power.
 Going up through deep powder on a single trail can be difficult.
 The more speed I got, the easier it was going uphill, even on some trickier parts with stones and tree roots.